iyerhari5/P2-TrafficSignClassification/README.md

 | Slippery Road			| Wild animals Crossing  						|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This seems a little less than the accuracy achieved on the test set.
+This seems comparable to the 96.8% accuracy achieved on the test set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)